logzio/logz-docs/_source/logzio_collections/_metrics-sources/azure-monitor.md

 To monitor your Azure service metrics, we recommend configuring your services to send their metrics to Azure Monitor.
-The Metricbeat configurations on this page collect metrics from Azure Monitor and forwards them to Logz.io.
+When you set up Metricbeat using the configuration on this page, Metricbeat will collect metrics from Azure Monitor and forward them to Logz.io.

 #### Metricbeat setup